908 KAR 3:020. Care and treatment of inmates of penal institutions.

 STATUTORY AUTHORITY: KRS Chapter 13A, 194.050, 202A.191, 202B.060, EO 2004-726

-NECESSITY, FUNCTION, AND CONFORMITY: EO 2004-726, effective July 9, 2004, created the Cabinet for Health and Family Services and placed the Department for Mental Health and Mental Retardation within the cabinet.
-KRS Chapters 202A and 202B, relating to the hospitalization of mentally ill or mentally retarded persons, direct that the Secretary for the Cabinet for Health and Family Services shall adopt rules and administrative regulations to effectuate the purposes of that chapter, including, but not limited to, the transfer of mental patients and alternate methods for involuntary hospitalization.
+NECESSITY, FUNCTION, AND CONFORMITY: EO 2004-726, effective July 9, 2004, created the Cabinet for Health and Family Services and placed the Department for Behavioral Health, Developmental and Intellectual Disabilities within the cabinet.
+KRS Chapters 202A and 202B, relating to the hospitalization of an individual with mental illness, developmental and intellectual disabilities, direct that the Secretary for the Cabinet for Health and Family Services shall adopt rules and administrative regulations to effectuate the purposes of that chapter, including, but not limited to, the transfer of mental patients and alternate methods for involuntary hospitalization.
 The function of this administrative regulation is to prescribe the procedure to be employed in the hospitalization, care and treatment of an inmate of a penal institution who has been transferred to a hospital, forensic psychiatric facility or residential treatment center.

 Section 1.
 Care and Treatment of Inmates.
 In the event that an inmate of any penal or correctional institution is transferred to a hospital, forensic psychiatric facility or residential treatment center pursuant to KRS 202A.201, the following rules shall apply: